mercadopago/devsite-docs/guides/checkout-pro/integration-ios-swift.pt.md

         }

-// Aquí la recepción deep link
+// Aqui a recepção do deep link

 .onOpenURL { url in
             if let components = URLComponents(url: url, resolvingAgainstBaseURL: false),